Living On Campus

 In the event a violation of college regulations is observed while college officials are in a room, the violation will be reported to the Dean of Students.

 Sales and Solicitation

 Sales, promotions and solicitation are prohibited.
 Residence hall rooms, buildings, or adjacent grounds may not be used for commercial or non-profit promotion including babysitting.
-Exceptions can only be approved by the Dean of Students.
+Exceptions can only be approved by the Coordinator of Housing.

 Disclosure of Information

 Western reserves the right to disclose information to the parents or guardians of a student if the disclosure is in connection with an emergency and knowledge of the information is necessary to protect the health and safety of the student or other individuals.
 The College may cancel the Housing Lease Agreement at any time in the interest of health, discipline, civil behavior or academic consideration.

 Individuals who have been convicted of a sex offense are not allowed to live in the residence halls.